telliott99/MyJava/objects.rst

 Objects
 #######

 Of course, Java is all about "objects" and object-oriented programming.
 Here is a relatively simple example where we define our own objects.
-The code is in two parts, and should be placed in the single file:  ``ObjStuff.java``.
+The code is in two parts, and for this example should be placed in the single file:  ``ObjStuff.java``.

 .. sourcecode:: java